rlanzafame/test_push_workshop_template/Content/1_intro.md

 # Introduction

-This is the *Jupyter Book 2 Headstart Template* to quickly and easily produce your own online interactive textbook as well as a high quality pdf enabled with Typst using the [Jupyter Book 2](https://next.jupyterbook.org/) technology.
+This is the *Jupyter Book 2 Headstart Template,* designed to quickly and easily produce your own online interactive textbook as well as a high quality pdf enabled with Typst using the [Jupyter Book 2](https://next.jupyterbook.org/) technology.

 This template:
 - provides a ready-to-use Jupyter Book 2 structure